odan/slim4-skeleton/docs/resources.md

-There is also the [league/fractal](https://fractal.thephpleague.com/) that provides a presentation and transformation layer for complex data output, the like found in RESTful APIs, and works really well with JSON
+There is also the [league/fractal](https://fractal.thephpleague.com/) that provides a presentation and transformation layer for complex data output, the like found in RESTful APIs, and works really well with JSON.